Indigenous crafts in Quebec: traditions and new creations for a refined and conscious clientele

 It is an artistic and spiritual expression, deeply connected to nature and the land.

-In Quebec, several Nations perpetuate these traditions through the creation of drums, dreamcatchers, medicine bags, jewelry and symbolic objects.
+In Quebec, several Nations perpetuate these traditions through the creation of drums, dream catchers, medicine bags, jewelry, and symbolic objects.

 Each piece is a transmission of identity and memory.